Full time (30+ hrs/wk)

 - Health Care: Enroll in either out-of-pocket reimbursement ($7,150 medical, $1,000 for dental, $200 for vision) for healthcare or a healthcare plan.
 Dental and vision are also included, as are telehealth services.

 - Non-Competitive Eligibility: Qualify for Non-Competitive Eligibility, a unique hiring path that makes it easier for federal agencies to hire you.

 - Professional Development: Participate in VISTA Leader Orientation as well as other in-person and virtual professional development sponsored by AmeriCorps VISTA and Pittsburgh Community Reinvestment Group.

 - Child Care: You may be eligible to receive up to $400/month for child care if you have children under the age of 13.

 How To Apply

-To be considered for the position, you must create an application on the My AmeriCorps Portal and apply to the Pittsburgh Community Reinvestment Group VISTA Leader listing by Friday, October 12.
+To be considered for the position, you must create an application on the My AmeriCorps Portal and apply to the Pittsburgh Community Reinvestment Group VISTA Leader listing.
 For instructions on how to create an application, consult the national service website.
 We also encourage applicants to send a resume and cover letter to firstname.lastname@example.org.